MyGitHubSite/Udacity-CarND-T1P3-Behavioral-Cloning/MyWriteUp.md

 This created an mp4 cideo called model.mp4.

+---

+### Submission:

-For my submission, I included the following files:
+For my submission, I included the following files in a zipped file:

     model.py
     drive.py